JohnAlbin/sassy-test/README.md

         // and to contain the error message from your module. error.should.exist;
         error.message.should.equal('Some helpful error message from your module.');
         done();
       });
     });

+    it('should warn in another situation', function(done) {
+      // Sassy Test's renderFixture() can also test if your module produces an
+      // intentional warning message with Sass' @warn directive. sassyTest.renderFixture('my-modules-warn', {}, function(error, result, expectedOutput) {
+        // If the Sass in test/fixtures/my-modules-warn/input.scss triggers a
+        // @warn in your module, you should expect the result object to exist
+        // and to contain the warn message from your module. should.not.exist(error);
+        // Sassy Test adds two new arrays to node-sass' result object:
+        // result.warn and result.debug are arrays of strings.
+        result.warn[0].should.equal('Some helpful warning from your module.');
+        done();
+      });
+    });